luisalvesmartins/botconversationdesigner/README.md

     - REST Call - Performs a REST call

 ## Implementation backlog:
-- EXPORT TO Node missing features
+- EXPORT TO Node missing features:
     - API
     - DIALOG
+    - Translation (runs on the html but is not yet included on the export)
-- EXPORT TO C# missing features:
+- EXPORT TO C# missing features: (will implement only if there is demand)
     - card
     - API
     - DIALOG
     - REST CALL
+    - Translation
 - (new feature) Enable check if variable is already filled for any activity
 - Enable publishing LUIS utterances with entities definition.